-Too much time is spent on a manual model verification.
+Too much time is spent on manual model verification.
 The way to assess the scientific model quality automatically according to certain characteristics is required.

 Test Scores table is responsible for the validation of scientific models against experimental data.
-It help understand how accurate the model is using the Python framework SciUnit and the extensible NeuronUnit library for neuron testing.
-The dashboard fetches the test repositories data from GitHub, making easy to execute unit tests locally or in the cloud.
+It helps understand how accurate the model is using the Python framework SciUnit and the extensible NeuronUnit library for neuron testing.
+The dashboard fetches the test repositories data from GitHub, making it easy to execute unit tests locally or in the cloud.

 Models dashboard has been developed from scratch with the following model features:

 After a user has added the model URL, its data (from the SciUnit library) gets automatically fetched to the dashboard.

 The process of the competitive scientific model testing against a suite of unit tests should be automated.

 Tests are available for creation.
 The dashboard provides an opportunity to select a test name, class, as well as observation values, parameters, descriptions, and tags.